clojure/data.json/README.md

 ----------------------------------------

 * Next
+  * Perf [DJSON-61]: Faster string writing when string is "simple"
   * Add `:indent` to docstring for option added in [DJSON-18]
 * Release [2.4.0] on 2021-Jul-12
   * Fix [DJSON-52]: Remove Classloader workaround to support Clojure 1.2.x and below